industrial-control-group-unibs/LIFT-Examples/README.md

 You have to use the library:

+[DYNAMICAL MODEL] -  "LumpedParameterLiftModel"; \
-[DYNAMICAL MODEL] "LumpedParameterLiftModel", and [CONTROL AND MOTION PLANNING] "LiftMotionControlLibrary".
+[CONTROL AND MOTION PLANNING] -  "LiftMotionControlLibrary".

-The simulink scheme consists of: (from left to right)
+The simulink scheme consists of: \
+(from left to right)

 ![complete scheme](https://github.com/industrial-control-group-unibs/LIFT-Examples/blob/main/docs/complete_model.png)